bratpeki/lmms-notes/README.md

 - [ ] https://github.com/LMMS/lmms/issues/5940 (Already existing, but became prominent in #7477)
 - [ ] Not all loudness displays use the same label (dB, dBFS, dBv) (#7636)

+- [ ] Empty MIDI clips don't display the clip name
+- [ ] Clips are placed on the 1 bar grid, independent of the quantization set

 # Documentation info

 - "Esc" disables selections